carone1/ecs-dashboard/doc/ansible-installation.md

      "tagline" : "You Know, for Search"
      }
      ```

 ## X-Pack and SSL features

-     In order for X-Pack to enforce security and encrypt traffic to, from and within your Elasticsearch cluster, define following properties in elasticsearch configuration via es_config.
+     In order for X-Pack to enforce security and encrypt traffic to, from and within your Elasticsearch cluster, define following properties in elasticsearch configuration file via es_config environment variable.

      * ```xpack.ssl.key``` - full path to certificate key
      * ```xpack.ssl.certificate``` - full path to node certificate